solidify/azure-devops-backup-tool-docs/troubleshooting.md

 Email us at <support.adobackup@solidify.dev>

-## How to troubleshoot migration errors due to erroneous HTTP responses
+## How to troubleshoot migration errors due to erroneous HTTP responses (4XX or 5XX)

 ### Issue overview